MatthK/Selfoss-Webfront/README.md

    Go into that directory `cd /var/www/selfoss-webfront/' Clone this repository `sudo git clone https://github.com/MatthK/Selfoss-Webfront`
 3. Adjust the settings/variables in the `/includes/constants.php` file.
 There are comments in the file.
 You have to define your database details and also add the 11 categories/tags in the array below.
 The first column is for the visible category names.
 These can include spaces, while the second column should avoid spaces or special characters.
+4. You also have to create a function in the database.
+Simply run the HTML_UnEncode.sql in the MySQL database once to create the function
-4. Enjoy
+5. Enjoy
-5. Optional: Add a reverse proxy in front (or open the port) to the virtual website to have access to the newspaper from outside your network.
+6. Optional: Add a reverse proxy in front (or open the port) to the virtual website to have access to the newspaper from outside your network.
 I am using a reverse proxy with personal certificate to secure the site.

 ## Configuration